0.0

 00.0 ℃

-Today's UV index in San Francisco, United States will be up to 7.7, indicating a high level of sun exposure for the average person.
+Today's UV index in San Francisco, United States will be up to 4.3, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in San Francisco remains relatively low throughout the year due to the city's cool, foggy climate.
 It rarely exceeds 6, which is considered moderate.